-Methods?
+Methods

-A brief ?? unclear history was taken from each participant and a general physical examination was conducted.
+Data was taken from history general physical examination findings.
 The height and weight were measured using standardized protocols and the body mass index was calculated.
 The blood pressure (BP) was measured in the sitting position after a five minutes rest, with participants' arm and back supported.
 Each participant hospital case file was retrieved to recover the demographics and rule out any exclusion criteria.

 An on-the-spot microalbuminuria test was done using the Micral albustix strips which were taken and the end of each strip with the pad was inserted into the urine for 50 seconds and the value of matched color for creatinine and albumin were recorded.
-Two venous blood samples was collected from a peripheral vein while patient sat at room temperature, for analysis of the full blood count (hematocrit, leucocytes and differentials and platelets), erythrocyte sedimentation rate (ESR) and, serum electrolytes, urea, creatinine and uric acid.
-What kind of analytical methods are used for measuring these parameters?
-The creatinine-based glomerular filtration rate (GFR) was calculated with the CKD epidemiological collaboration (CKD-EPI) formula [12].
+Venous blood samples were collected from a peripheral vein while patient sat at room temperature, for analysis of the full blood count using a Hematology auto analyzer "Mind Ray BC 2800", erythrocyte sedimentation rate (ESR) using the western green method, serum electrolytes, urea and creatinine uric acid and bicarbonate using the Ion selective electrode method and, for fasting lipid panel.
+The creatinine-based glomerular filtration rate (GFR) was calculated using the CKD epidemiological collaboration (CKD-EPI) formula [13].